Limit Theorems for Factor Models: CENTRAL LIMIT THEOREM

 Assumption \ref{ass: independence}(iv) is another way to restrict pervasive dependence in multiple variables, in particular, precluding outliers to realize in too many error terms simultaneously.
 For example, imagine that the cross-sectional dependence is induced by several groups with a factor structure, e.g., stock returns are correlated because there are industry-specific shocks and geography-specific shocks.
 Imagine that there are a finite number, say $G$, groups, indexed by $g=1,...,G$, \ which may be overlapping, with each having independent shocks $f_{g,t}$ at time $t$.
 Stock $i$ has non-zero loading $\pi _{i,g}$ only if it belongs to group $g$.
 Let the set of groups, to which $i$ belongs, be denoted by $G(i)$.
 That is,

 where $\eta _{it}$'s are independent both cross-sectionally and across time and have finite fourth cumulants.
-Then, Assumption \ref{ass: independence} (iv) is essentially equivalent to the following two conditions: $\mathbb{E} f_{g,t}^{4}<C$ and $\frac{1}{N}\left( \sum_{i=1}^{N}|\pi _{i,g}|\right) ^{2}<C$ for any $g=1,...,G$.
-Thus, for this toy example, essentially Assumption \ref{ass: independence}(iv) imposes that the factors $f_{g,t}$ do not produce outliers too often expressed as the moment condition and a statement about pervasiveness.
+Then, Assumption \ref{ass: independence} (iv) is essentially equivalent to the following two conditions: $\mathbb{E} (f_{g,t}^{4})<C$ and $\frac{1}{N}\big( \sum_{i=1}^{N}|\pi _{i,g}|\big) ^{2}<C$ for any $g=1,...,G$.
+Thus, for this example, essentially Assumption \ref{ass: independence}(iv) imposes that the factors $f_{g,t}$ do not produce outliers too often expressed as the moment condition and a statement about pervasiveness.

 One of the important steps in the proof of Theorem \ref{the: gaussianity for independence} verifies asymptotic negligibility of time-series summands by checking boundedness of the fourth moments of the cross-sectional sums $ \frac{1}{\sqrt{N}}\sum_{i=1}^{N}\gamma _{i}e_{is}$ and $\frac{1}{\sqrt{N}} \sum_{i=1}^{N}e_{it}e_{is}$; that imposes the main way we restrict cross-sectional dependence.
 The fourth cumulant conditions are reminiscent of those in de Jong (1987), which we follow while proving our CLT using Heyde \& Brown (1970).
-There are alternative CLT for quadratic forms such as Rotar' (1973) that imposes weaker moment conditions on the summands but stricter assumptions on the negligibility of coefficients and eigenvalues of the quadratic form.
+There are alternative CLTs for quadratic forms such as Rotar' (1973) that imposes weaker moment conditions on the summands but stricter assumptions on the negligibility of coefficients and eigenvalues of the quadratic form.
 In our case, following them would require imposing stronger assumptions on the variables $w_{st},$ which we would like to avoid.
+Another CLT for quadratic forms for time series data can be obtained using Bhansali et al. (2007).
+The book by Giraitis et al. (2012) has a chapter on this subject and allows for long memory time series as well.